csingley/ofxtools/docs/client.rst

 Try to exercise restraint with this command.
 Each invocation sends several dozen HTTP requests to the server; you can get your IP throttled or blocked.

-The output show configurations that worked - a tuple of (OFXv1, OFXv2).
+The output shows configurations that worked - a tuple of (OFXv1, OFXv2).
 Interpret the dictionary values as follows: "None" means optional;
 "True" means mandatory; and "False" means forbidden.